cloudevents/spec/primer.md

 Proprietary specs will be hosted in their own repository or documentation site, and collected in the `proprietary_specs` file.
-Proprietary specs should follow the same format at other the specs for core protocols and encodings.
+Proprietary specs should follow the same format as the other specs for core protocols and encodings.

 Proprietary specs will receive less scrutiny than a core spec, and as the CloudEvents spec evolves, it is the the responsibility of the maintainers of